Petrol, diesel prices fall for 2nd consecutive day

-New Delhi, March 25 (IANS) Consumers can heave a sign of relief as oil marketing companies (OMCs) have finally relented and started reducing the retail price of petrol and diesel after keeping them steady for 24 days in March.
+New Delhi: Consumers can heave a sign of relief as oil marketing companies (OMCs) have finally relented and started reducing the retail price of petrol and diesel after keeping them steady for 24 days in March.

 This is the second reduction in petrol and diesel prices in as many days in 2021.